10 Questions To Ask in New Jersey Juvenile Cases

 The following page provides an overview of some of the most frequently asked questions in juvenile cases.
 If your child has been arrested for a juvenile offense, however, you should always consult with a New Jersey criminal defense lawyer who is familiar with juvenile court procedures.

-I am Anthony N. Palumbo, a partner at the law firm of Palumbo & Renaud and a juvenile criminal defense attorney with more than 35 years of legal experience.
-I understand the unique procedures used in New Jersey's juvenile court system and I know the best strategies to keep a young person's life on track.
+I am Anthony N. Palumbo, a partner at The Law Offices of Anthony N. Palumbo and a juvenile criminal defense attorney with more than 35 years of legal experience.
+I understand the unique procedures used in New Jersey’s juvenile court system and I know the best strategies to keep a young person’s life on track.
 To find out how I can help in your case and schedule a free and confidential consultation, contact me today at 1-866-664-8118 or through the email form on my website.

 1. What is juvenile delinquency?

 A child under the age of 18 can be arrested and charged with juvenile delinquency for any action that would be considered a crime or offense if committed by an adult, including ordinance violations, disorderly conduct, assault, offenses involving marijuana and other drugs, shoplifting, vandalism, sexual assault offenses, and other criminal offenses.
 Juveniles can also be charged with offenses such as curfew violations and underage alcohol consumption, which are not applicable to adult defendants.

 2. How does the juvenile court process differ from adult criminal court proceedings?